Shortlisting is an integral part of the recruiting process. That's why it's critical to speed up the process.

-At times, you’ll have several applicants vying for fewer places than you have available on your shortlist.
-If there aren’t any obvious methods to narrow down the selection, then short phone or video screenings have become commonplace in the current market.
+Sometimes you might have several candidates vying for fewer positions than those available on your shortlist.
+If there isn't an obvious way to narrow down the shortlist, consider doing a short phone or video screening, which has become common nowadays.

-Video interviews are part and parcel of today's hiring process, so bringing them into the fray a little earlier than expected won't be a surprise to your applicants.
-In fact, they’ll welcome them as a sign that they’ve already got past the previous steps of your process.
+A video interview is part and parcel of today's recruitment process.
+Therefore, bringing these screenings into play a little earlier than expected won't surprise your applicants.
+They might even welcome it as it's a sign that they have passed the previous steps of the hiring process.

 Shortlist candidates that fit with your company and organization, and you won’t waste time on candidates who ultimately cannot hack it in later rounds.